 Another is the word shampoo, written as shampu in the South, and meorimulbinu (hair water soap) in the North.

-If you’re interested, it’s well worth checking out some of the creative ways North Korea avoided using loanwords!
+If youโre interested, itโs well worth checking out some of the creative ways North Korea avoided using loanwords!

 Modern Korean